Feliix42/dfg-mlir/docs/Examples.md

                          outputs(%2#0) : (i32, i32) -> i32
 }
 ```
+¡¡¡ This program is not supported in the converson and translation example below due to the `iter_args`. !!!

 ## FFT2D operator with tensors
 This code snippet defines an SDF node named `fft` and instantiates it in the top region and connected with FIFO channels.
 Differently from the `MAC` operator above, this operator uses tensors.